 Welcome to Chi Psi!
-Established in 1841 at Union College in Schenectady, New York, our fraternity has become a strong presence at twenty-nine of the country's finest institutions of higher learning.
+Established in 1841 at Union College in Schenectady, New York, our fraternity has become a strong presence at thirty-two of the country's finest institutions of higher learning.

 While navigating this site, you may come across a few terms that aren't entirely familiar.
 Chi Psi doesn't use general Greek terminology like "chapter" or "fraternity house."
 Here are a few of the most commonly used Chi Psi terms:

 - #7: National President of Chi Psi